techidaily/site-games-able/source/_posts/demystifying-palworld.md

  We recommend playing on Steam for the most up-to-date experience.
 However, when the Xbox Game Pass version eventually gets updates as quickly as on Steam with cross-play enabled, it’ll be up to your preference.

  Another benefit of Steam is that buying it through the storefront means you can play it on a Steam Deck.
-You can also[use the Steam Deck's Remote Play feature](https://www.makeuseof.com/steam-deck-remote-play-stream-games-from-pc/) to stream the title.
+You can also [use the Steam Deck's Remote Play feature](https://www.makeuseof.com/steam-deck-remote-play-stream-games-from-pc/) to stream the title.

 ## How Does Palworld's Multiplayer Work?